Monographs

 ISBN-13: 978-1580931458

-Available for order at The Monacelli Press and Amazon
+Available for order at Phaidon and Amazon

 "The Nutshell dioramas are compelling, a bit disturbing, and engagingly weird—it never previously seemed possible to use the words 'forsenic' and 'cute' in the same sentence.
 Corinne May Botz has done a grand job both in exposing them to a nonspecialist public and in photographing them with such fanatical verisimilitude."